-The firefighter application form provides the fire and rescue service you are applying for with your personal details such as work history or qualifications.
+The firefighter application form which can either be in paper form or now completed online provides the fire and rescue service you are applying for with your personal details such as work history or qualifications.
 The application questionnaire asks you questions about your suitability for the role of a firefighter e.g. team working etc.

 You will also be asked at the application stage to complete a declaration of any criminal convictions that you have that are unspent (under the Rehabilitation of Offenders Act 1974).
 Any unspent convictions will be considered on an individual basis, taking into account the circumstances surrounding the offence.
 If you have a conviction which is now considered spent, this does not have to be declared.
 There are, however, certain convictions and jail terms which remain unspent for life.
 If you are unsure if you can apply due to a conviction, you will need to discuss this with the relevant fire and rescue service.